 Study of the physical, chemical, and biological processes that determine the distribution and abundance of plants, animals, and microbial life.
 Energy flow, food webs, adaptation of species, population dynamics, species interactions, nutrient cycling, and ecological succession.
-Prerequisites: Biology 122 and 123.
-3 Credits.
+This course and the related laboratory must be taken together.

 Biology 235 Lab.
 Ecology Lab.
-1 Credit.